roaring90s/portfolio/README.md

 - **Vite**: A modern tool for fast and efficient development.
 - **CSS**: For responsive styling across different screen sizes.
 - **Git & GitHub**: Version control and code management.

-## Contributions

-Feel free to suggest improvements or report issues.
-If you'd like to contribute, simply create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.